Kandarp08/Library-Management-System/README.md

     ```./test_users```, ```./test_books```, and ```./test_transactions``` in the root directory of the project.

-5. Please note that running the tests erases all data inside the files.
+5. Please note that running the tests erases all data inside the files, except the initial base data.

+<h2>Team Members (Team 6)</h2>

+1. Prateek Rath (IMT2022017)
+2. Areen Vaghasiya (IMT2022048)
+3. Rudra Pathak (IMT2022081)
+4. Kandarp Dave (IMT2022115)